Parsifal

 See also Paradise legend and Streams of Abel and Cain.

-Keyserlingk
+Johanna von Keyserlingk

 reports on her esoteric conversations with Rudolf Steiner:

 In the Uhland edition of Parsifal with a foreword by Rudolf Steiner, an episode occurs that is not found anywhere else: the journey of the young Grail Queen Repanse, who is awaited in India as the wife of `Fire-Fils' (Feirefis).
 She had embarked in Marseilles to take the emerald-green vessel, containing the Blood of Christ, the Graul, to the land of Priest-King John.
-When the Graul was carried ashore, the Graul Castle upon the heights lit up in flames to receive it.
+When the Grail was carried ashore, the Grail Castle upon the heights lit up in flames to receive it.

 I thought about this for a long while, and the `Fire-Sons' of India who are to appear as magnificent figures at some future time, merged in my mind with the word Fire-Fils, which has the same meaning as Fire-Son.
 Feirefis is the dark brother of Parsifal, who is to succeed the latter as Grail King.